cqse/teamscale-jacoco-agent/agent/README.md

     See `teamscale-git-properties-jar` for details.
  - `artifactory-git-properties-commit-date-format` (optional):
     The Java data pattern `git.commit.time` is encoded with in `git.properties`.
 Defaults to `yyyy-MM-dd'T'HH:mm:ssZ`.
  - `sap-nwdi-applications` needed when profiling in a SAP NetWeaver Development Infrastructure.
-It must be a comma separated list of applications.
+It must be a semicolon separated list of applications.
 Each application is specified as a fully qualified classname (referred to as marker class) and a Teamscale project alias or ID separated by a colon.
 The marker class must be guaranteed to be executed when the application is running and is unique amongst the other deployed applications.
-   E.g. `com.company.app1.Main:app1alias,com.company.app2.Starter:ts-app2-id`.
+   E.g. `com.company.app1.Main:app1alias;com.company.app2.Starter:ts-app2-id`.

 ## Options for testwise mode